 Jeff George, Alcon’s division head, said that the companies aim is to ‘unlock a new frontier to jointly address the unmet medical needs of millions of eye care patients around the world.’

 Eye health is not a new string to the bow of technological innovation though.
 A team of ophthalmologists, engineers, business experts and software developers at Peekvision have targeted ocular health in the developing world, creating an app and add on for smartphones to take high res retinal images and then diagnose conditions remotely.
 With 80% of the world’s blindness being avoidable, they are going a long way to improving that figure and are already implementing it across other locations globally.

 Clunky but effective

-Another piece of eye health news that hit the web recently are glasses developed by Oxford University to help people with severe sight loss to see again.
-While many rely on guide dogs to avoid obstacles and guide them to their destination, their furry companions cannot convey other items of interest around them.
+Another piece of eye health news that hit the web recently is glasses developed by Oxford University which help people with severe sight loss to see again.
+While many individuals rely on guide dogs to avoid obstacles and guide them to their destination, their furry companion cannot convey information about other items of potential interest in the environment to his/her human companion.
 Using this technology would improve the lives of millions, making many independent again.
-The headset still resembles the size of a usual prototype (clunky and cumbersome), but with the speed of technological advances, we would be surprised if this wasn’t out before long.
+The headset is currently the size of a usual prototype (clunky and cumbersome), but with the speed of technological advances, we would be surprised if this weren’t out before long.

-As with all technology it takes time for prototypes to hit the shelves as fully fledged products, but we are excited for the new developments to come.
+As with all technology, it takes time for prototypes to be developed into fully fledged, saleable products, but we are excited for the new developments to come.